rabestro/sap-cds-erd/README.md

 gawk -f src/cds2erd.awk db/* > bookstore.mermaid
 ```

-Alternatively you can make the script executable:
+Alternatively, you can move the script to the bin directory and make it executable:

 ```shell
 chmod +x cds2erd.awk
 ```

 In this case you can call the script without specifying an interpreter:

 ```shell